The NKU String Project reserves the right to modify these policies at any time.

 Performance/dress rehearsal/event absences: All NKU String Project performances/events/dress rehearsals are required.
 The Director must approve absence from any of these ahead of time, unless the absence is due to sudden illness.
 Missing a performance is very serious, and doing so is grounds for probation or immediate dismissal from the program.

 Parents/guardians are required to pick-up their child immediately after the end of class.
-Students may not be dropped off for class more than TEN (10) minutes prior to the start of class unless they are accompanied and watched by a parent/guardian.
+Students may not be dropped off for class more than 10 minutes prior to the start of class unless they are accompanied and watched by a parent/guardian.
 Families in violation of this will be placed on probation or asked to leave the program.

 The NKU String Project is a one-year commitment.
 Students always have the ability to leave the program, but there are no refunds, partial or otherwise, after the second week of classes.
+Please register with this in mind.
+Refunds will not be administered if an all-virtual switch were to occur any time during the year.
+NKU Music Prep would continue instruction online.

 NKU Music Prep and the NKU String Project do the majority of parent communication via email.
 Families should make sure the email address they have on file is checked on a regular basis.
 The NKU String Project will send emails to the address that was used to register.
-Since many of the emails sent will be mass emails, please be sure to add firstname.lastname@example.org and email@example.com to your email provider’s “safe list.”
-Unfortunately, our email communication system can only accept storage of one email account per student.
+Since many of the emails sent will be mass emails, please be sure to add email@example.com and firstname.lastname@example.org to your email provider’s “safe list.”
+Our email communication system can only accept storage of one email account per student.

 All students are expected to be respectful of their instructors, fellow students, and surroundings.
 Students who are disruptive and/or disrespectful will not be tolerated.